“Here's the guest room!"

 So they really do that!
 They really do that!—Although Terra felt relief, she still had to restrain herself from imagining that unsettling situation.

-Taking a blunt tone, Diode spoke again.
-"Basically, I'd like to avoid physical contact as much as possible.
-I can also use the coin printers in town to get food and a change of fresh clothes outside, and somewhere deeper up here there's probably an exhaust port with access to the passageway outside, so you can act like I'm not even here."
+Diode spoke bluntly, “Basically, I'd like to avoid physical contact as much as possible.
+I can also use the coin printers in town to get food and a change of fresh clothes outside, and there's probably an exhaust vent with access to the outside passageway buried up here.
+You can pretend I'm not even here.”

-"Whyyy?!
-OWWW–" Just as she was getting worked up, Terra banged her head against the attic's low ceiling and doubled over.
+“Whyyy?!
+OWWW–” Having gotten worked up, Terra bumped her head on the attic's low ceiling and doubled over in pain.
+“Owww...
+My head...”

 “What are you doing?”